codus/codelog/README.md

 This command will execute 3 steps:

 - Generates a new release file at `changelogs/releases/` by merging all change files at `changelogs/unreleased/`
-- Deletes the change files at `changelogs/unreleased/` because they now compose the new release.(if these files are not deleted, the same changes would appear in the next release.
+- Deletes the change files at `changelogs/unreleased/` because they now compose the new release.(Otherwise, the same changes would appear in the next release).
 - Updates the `CHANGELOG.md` file by merging all the releases at `changelogs/releases/`.

 If you don't want to specify the release version manually, you can use the `bump` command: